 Combining academic and co-curricular pursuits, and with a House Advisory program designed to ensure that each student’s growth and development is monitored every step of the way, Middle School is a rewarding time of expanding intellectual boundaries and a growing sense of responsibility.

 LCC’s Senior School is a rich environment, with academic challenge and accomplishment and community, athletic and social activity.
 Grade 9, 10 and 11 students know that they are preparing for their future studies and to be passionate and engaged members of society.

 Encouraged to develop critical thinking skills and academic independence, students continue to benefit from support from their teachers and their advisor, with whom they meet daily.
 As they move towards graduation, Senior School students are exposed to greater academic rigour and wider choice in their areas of study.
 Meanwhile, they are expected to be deeply involved in the life of the school: there are many opportunities to participate in international exchanges and service trips, leadership, clubs and activities, athletics and the arts.
 Students are also expected to give back to the community through LCC’s service program.

 Students in grade 9 and 10 continue with the IB Middle Years Programme (for which we are currently seeking authorization), while grade 11 students have the option to pursue year 1 of the IB Diploma Programme.

 For high school graduates from Quebec and elsewhere, LCC’s Pre-University program (grade 12) is a one-year, university-preparatory bridge to universities worldwide and a great alternative to the CEGEP system.

 Students entering Pre-U have already made the decision to attend university, and our program will give them the tools they need to flourish at the highest levels.
-LCC Pre-U graduates have consistently gone on to find academic and personal success in universities across Canada, in the United States and overseas.
+LCC Pre-U graduates have consistently gone on to find academic and personal success in universities in Quebec, across Canada, in the United States and overseas.